zehuichen123/3DFuture_ins_seg/README.md

 The final submission file will be located at `code_furniture/segmentation_results.json.zip`

+** If you want to execute step by step, please follow the following steps **

 ## Installation

 We implements PointRend under mmdetection framework, note that the mmdetection version here we used is 1.1.0.
 We follow the official mmdetection [installation](https://github.com/open-mmlab/mmdetection/blob/master/docs/install.md), and list our experiment environments in *requirements.txt*.